briancaffey/RedLM/ARTICLE.md

 ## RedLM video

-I created the video for this project using Blender.
-Blender is my favorite tool for 3D and its sequencer editor is a great non-linear video editing tool for simple projects.
-I used the following formula to create the video:
+I created the video for this project using Blender.The Blender sequencer editor is a great non-linear video editing tool for simple video projects like this one.
+I used the following formula to create the project video for RedLM:

 1. Background music: I used the AI music generation service called Suno with the prompt “mystical strange traditional Chinese music from the Qing Dynasty”.
 Here’s the link to my Suno playlist called “Qing Dynasty Music” where you can find the original song and some other good songs that I generated using this prompt.
 My [Qing Dynasty Music Playlist on Suno](https://suno.com/playlist/863ea0dd-1921-467c-8b69-16dbd126d966)
 2. Outline: For this project, the main sections are the introduction, then explaining each part with a short demo: translation, text-based Q&A, evaluation for text-based Q&A, image-based Q&A, and finally a short outro.
 I wrote an outline and then ChatGPT helped with filling out the content.